 Chlorine has actually been used in most of the world’s drinking water since the 1900s.
 The substance is safe until it is exposed to organic compounds.
 Therefore, as long as you are using the chemical correctly and in a controlled environment, you should be just fine.

 It might seem redundant to shower before swimming.
 However, there is a reason why we are told to do this.
 Our bodies are covered in organic compounds such as urine, sweat, body oils, and even cosmetics.
-It is important that you reduce the number of organic compounds on your body before you jump in for a dip as this will keep your pool water cleaner for longer.
+You must reduce the number of organic compounds on your body before you jump in for a dip, as this will keep your pool water cleaner for longer.

 A pool might look more refreshing when it’s clear, not every transparent pool is clean.
 There could still be unhealthy levels of microorganisms living within the clearest of pools.
-It’s crucial that you never skip your normal maintenance or cleaning process just because your pool looks clear.
+You must never skip your routine maintenance or cleaning process just because your pool looks clear.

 While, yes, pool water is technically disinfected and chlorine is safe for consumption in smaller amounts, you should not intentionally drink your pool water.
-Your pool water will continuously be exposed to the elements and because of that, it may have many different types of contaminants in it that are not safe for your consumption.
+Your pool water will continuously be exposed to the elements.
+Because of that, it may have many different types of contaminants in it that are not safe for your consumption.

 Your eyes are not itchy or red after a swim because of the chlorine in the water.
 Instead, it is the result of abnormally high pH or chloramine levels in your pool.
 This could also be an indication that there is not enough chlorine.
 You should test your pool water levels and make the appropriate adjustments.

 If your pool is clean, there should not be an overwhelmingly chemical smell to it.
-If you do notice a strong smell coming off your pool, that might mean that the chlorine in your water has been mixed with an exceptional amount of contaminants.
-Is the clear indication that there is something wrong with your pool water and it should be tested as soon as possible.
+If you notice a strong odor coming off your pool, it might mean that the chlorine in your water has been mixed with an exceptional amount of contaminants.
+It is a clear indication that there is something wrong with your pool water, and it should be tested as soon as possible.